robertoquijanol/disappearances-mexico/README.md

 ### Summary

 From 2008 to 2018, nearly 40,000 disappearances were recorded in all 32 Mexican states.
-As a response, the federal government set up the National Registry of Information of Disappeared People.
+As a response, the federal government set up the National Registry of Information of Missing and Disappeared Persons.
 States that have higher presence of organized crime are those that have the most disappearances.
-Particularly, northern states present the highest numbers of disappearances but when adjusted to a rate of 100,000, their numbers are not as severe as other less populated states.
+Particularly, northern states present the highest numbers of disappearances even when adjusting to a rate per 100,000.

 ### Input Data